Vallemaggia District

+The district is traversed by the Maggia and its tributaries Bavona and Rovana, and is characterized by two distinct regions.
+The Valle Maggia comprises the lower valley and the upper valleys (Rovana Valley, Bavona Valley, and Lavizzara Valley).
+The lower valley, relatively wide, extends from Avegno to Cavergno with minimal elevation changes.
+The upper valleys are narrow gorges that open into the main valley at Cevio and Bignasco and are surrounded by imposing mountains.

 Geography

 The Vallemaggia District has an area, As of 1997, of 569.42 km2.
 Of this area, 9.61 km2 or 1.7% is used for agricultural purposes, while 240.5 km2 or 42.2% is forested.
 Of the rest of the land, 6.57 km2 or 1.2% is settled (buildings or roads), 15.46 km2 or 2.7% is either rivers or lakes and 244.24 km2 or 42.9% is unproductive land.

 Of the built up area, housing and buildings made up 0.4% and transportation infrastructure made up 0.4%.
 Out of the forested land, 31.4% of the total land area is heavily forested and 4.8% is covered with orchards or small clusters of trees.
 Of the agricultural land, 1.1% is used for growing crops.
 Of the water in the district, 0.7% is in lakes and 2.0% is in rivers and streams.
 Of the unproductive areas, 18.9% is unproductive vegetation and 24.0% is too rocky for vegetation.